bruna875/KervOne-Demo-Pjt/README.md

-# bruna-personal-workspace
+# KervOne-Demo-Pjt
-Place where I test ideas before promoting to other repos
+Place where I create a quick prototype of K1 Demo